ncbdrck/reactorx200_ros_reacher/README.md

 - The first step is to check the `train_sim.py` or `train_real.py` files in the scripts folder and modify the parameters accordingly.
-- The RL model parameters are found in the `config`folder inside the project repo.
+- The RL model parameters are in the `config` folder in the project repo.
-- The configuration of the task is also found in the `config` folder inside the project repo. (`reach_task_config_v1.yaml`)
+- The task configuration is also found in the `config` folder inside the project repo. (`reach_task_config_v1.yaml`)

 **Simulation**:
 ```shell